sushift/sushift.github.ioo/about.markdown

 permalink: /about/
 ---

-I'm a mechanical engineering student with a passion for music, analog photography.
-I also like beer.
+I'm a mechanical engineer with a passion for music, analog photography and baking.
+I also like beer. 🍻